-Difference Between CentOS and Ubuntu
+Difference Between CentOS vs Ubuntu

 What is CentOS?

-- It is based on a Linux framework
+- It is based on a Linux framework.

-- It also provides administrative from the system admin support perspective
+- It also provides administrative from the system admin support perspective.

-- It is not user friendly
+- It is not user-friendly.

 - From the gaming and entertainment support perspective, it’s less compatible.